VLOOKUP function on Pivot Table

 If you want to pick the col_index number automatically with respect to region cell reference, then we can achieve this by introducing MATCH function within VLOOKUP function, like;

-Now the MATCH function will look up for region cell reference value, as given in cell H18, in column header range of Pivot Table, B8:H4, and will return the column index number where there would be a match.
+Now the MATCH function will look up for the region cell reference value, as given in cell H18, in column header range of Pivot Table, B8:H4, and will return the column index number where there would be a match.
 Like, in above example, region “West” is matched in cell G4, so it will return the column index number as 6, because column G is 6th column in Pivot Table range.

-GETPIVOTDATA function on Pivot Table
+The GETPIVOTDATA function on a Pivot Table

 The Excel GETPIVOTDATA function retrieves data from a Pivot Table based on Pivot Table structure, instead of cell references.
-It is more flexible and dynamic function to get results.
+It is a more flexible and dynamic function to get results.
 You don’t need to remember the syntax and it is generated automatically when you type an equal sign “=”anywhere in worksheet or workbook and click on a value cell as the reference in Pivot Table like you enter this in cell H19

 = click on cell F8 in Pivot Table and press ENTER